braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events/nested_objects.md

 ### Message triggering

-To use these properties to trigger a campaign, select your custom event or purchase, and add a **Nested Property** filter.
+To use these properties to trigger a campaign, select your custom event or purchase, then add a **Nested Property** filter.
 Note that message triggering is not yet supported for in-app messages, but nested properties in Liquid personalization in the messages will still display.

 {% tabs %}
 {% tab Music Example %}